 Firstly a few words on learning how to SEO your website for Free…

 The good news is that SEO isn’t rocket science or voodoo.
-SEO isn’t so technically difficult that it is beyond the average business person.
-SEO isn’t too difficult for you to learn.
+Many of the tasks of SEO are not technically difficult.
+(Some are a bit techy but you can always get help with those.)
+The fundamentals of SEO are not too difficult for you to learn.

-However, the first fact for you to accept is that there are many factors that help rank your website, not just one… regardless of what your taxi driver/best friend tells you.
+However, the first fact for you to accept is that there are many factors that help rank your website, not just one… regardless of what your Uber driver/best friend/brother-in-law tells you.
 So accept that fact that SEO isn’t about a magic bullet.
-For example, if you change your domain name, you might still not rank number one.
+For example, if you just change your domain name, you probably will not rank number one.
 If you simply register 200 domain names you won’t rank number one.
 If you start a blog you might not rank number one.
 If you buy software from an SEO “guru”, you might not rank number one.
-If you buy links on Fiverr, that might not work.
+If you buy links on Fiverr, there is a high chance that won’t work.
 There isn’t any ONE thing that you can do that will make you number one.
-There are many, many factors that help your website ranking.
+There are many, many factors that help your website ranking and it is ongoing work.
 The point is, accept the fact that there are many factors and it can take time.

 So let’s dive in!
 Of course in one blog post, it isn’t realistic to learn everything there is to know about SEO.
 However, there are a few high level factors that we find have the greatest influence on search results.
 These steps will help you better optimise your site to improve your search rankings (remember to track where you start, and watch for changes over time.)